 The Case of the Left-Handed Lady: An Enola Holmes Mystery (series) by Nancy Springer

-This Sherlock series follows the detective adventures of Sherlock’s sister, Enola which I don’t think is the real name of his sister.
-But, I love how Enola is an independent, smart detective in her own right.
+This Sherlock series follows the detective adventures of Sherlock’s sister, Enola who I don’t think is the real name of his sister.
+But I love how Enola is an independent, smart detective in her own right.
 Delightful!

 The Fairytale Detectives (The Sisters Grimm) by Michael Buckley

-Sabrina and Daphne move in with their Grandmother Grimm and learn that they and their grandmother are fairy tale detectives for the town which is filled with fairy tale people called Everafters.
+Sabrina and Daphne move in with their Grandmother Grimm and learn that they and their grandmother are fairy tale detectives for the town, filled with fairy tale people called Everafters.
 You’ll see meet a LOT of fairy tale characters in this magical town.
 The Sisters Grimm chapter book series is suspenseful with lots of secrets, magic, mystery, and adventure.

 Eddie Red Undercover Mystery in Mayan Mexico by Marcia Wells